hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

 * `allow` -
   (Optional)
   The list of ALLOW rules specified by this firewall.
-Each rule specifies a protocol and port-range tuple that describes a permitted connection.
+Each rule specifies a tocol and port-range tuple that describes a permitted connection.
 Structure is documented below.

 * `deny` -